 Cybercrime is a term used to define any type of illegal activity that uses a computer as its main device to perform the activity.
 There are thousands of types of cybercrime, including network intrusions, identity theft and the spreading of computer viruses.

 Cybersecurity is the process of protecting your computer, device or network from cybercrime.
-This involves the employment of certain technologies, processes and practices that help to prevent unintended and unauthorised access, change and damage to your information technologies.
+This involves the employment of certain technologies, processes and practices that help to prevent unintended and unauthorised access, change and damage.

 A database is a set of information that is structured primarily to allow calculations and analysis to be undertaken.
 Microsoft Access is the main lower level database used.